qianxin/myGitTest/readme.txt

 Git is free software distributed under the GPL.
 Git tracks changes of files.

-creating a new branch is quick
+creating a new branch is quick AND simple.